Rolls-Royce admits Thai Airways shortfall, plots aggressive regional comeback

 - Rolls-Royce has identified South-east Asia as the world's fastest-growing aviation battleground.
 PHOTO: ROLLS-ROYCE

-[SINGAPORE] After years of damage control over its Boeing 787 engines, Rolls-Royce (RR) – one of the world’s largest aircraft engine manufacturers – is moving to prevent more customers from switching to rival GE Aerospace, as Thai Airways did in 2024.
+[SINGAPORE] After years of damage control over its Boeing 787 engines, Rolls-Royce (RR) – one of the world’s largest aircraft engine manufacturers – is moving to prevent more customers from switching to rival GE Aerospace, as Thai Airways did two years ago.

 Speaking to The Business Times on Wednesday (Feb 4) at the Singapore Airshow 2026, RR’s chief customer officer for civil aerospace, Ewen McDonald, acknowledged that the company fell short in convincing Thai Airways to remain a customer.